Basics of Trademarks

 This must determined on a case-by-case basis.
 There may be prior use of a trademark on an unregistered basis that could preclude you from adopting and registering your corporate name as your trademark.
 Further, another's use of a trademark that does not correspond to its corporate name may pose an issue.
 If you want to use your corporate name as your trademark is a very good idea to work with a trademark agent or trademark lawyer while you are incorporating to assess this before completing the incorporation process.

-Contact us for a complimentary initial telephone appointment if you need our help with this.
+Contact us now for a complimentary and confidential initial telephone appointment if you want our help with this.

 - If I register my mark in a specific color or font, can someone else register the same trademark in a different color or font?

 Potentially.
 As such, it may be preferable to register your trademark in black in white and in a generic, all-caps font to broaden your protection against others.

 - If I register a trademark in one class, can someone else register it in another class?

 Yes.
 Trademarks are generally limited in scope to the classes (or categories) in which they are registered.

 - Does my trademark need to match my company name?

 Your trademark does not have to match your company name.
 If the name, design, slogan, etc. of the good or service you are selling is different from your company name, you are permitted to register them as trademarks.

 - Can I trademark dictionary words?